riccardobl/jme-effekseerNative/README.md

 // sceneDepth is the depth of the current scene - used for soft particles Effekseer.render(Renderer renderer,Camera cam,FrameBuffer renderTarget,Texture sceneDepth);

-// Render - Alt
-// sceneFb is the scene FrameBuffer, when provided the depthbuffer will be blitted into the renderTarget before rendering the particles - used for depth testing
-Effekseer.render(Renderer renderer,Camera cam,FrameBuffer renderTarget,FrameBuffer sceneFb,Texture sceneDepth)

 ```